schmudde/blog/content/posts/2020-08-04-mother-of-mothers.md

 [^english]: {-} Bill English (image via the [English family](https://www.nytimes.com/2020/07/31/technology/william-english-who-helped-build-the-computer-mouse-dies-at-91.html))

-*The Mother of All Demos* (1968) marks the introduction of several seminal computer technologies such as the mouse, hypertext, and the graphical user interface.
-The person [credited with directing the event](https://www.nytimes.com/2020/07/31/technology/william-english-who-helped-build-the-computer-mouse-dies-at-91.html), Bill English, passed away just two days ago.
-The demonstration is still striking today because of its breakthrough technologies and dramatic, almost ominous presentation.[^demo-description]
+*The Mother of All Demos* (1968) marks the introduction of several seminal computer technologies such as the mouse, hypertext, and the graphical user interface.[^demo-desc-1] The person [credited with directing the event](https://www.nytimes.com/2020/07/31/technology/william-english-who-helped-build-the-computer-mouse-dies-at-91.html), Bill English, passed away just two days ago.[^demo-desc-2] The demonstration is still striking today because of its breakthrough technologies and dramatic, almost ominous presentation.

-[^demo-description]: The presentation was given by Douglas Engelbart during his time at the Augmentation Research Center Lab in SRI International.
+[^demo-desc-1]: The presentation was given by Douglas Engelbart during his time at the Augmentation Research Center Lab in SRI International.
 Engelbart was generally focused on augmenting human intelligence through collaborative tools of knowledge.

+[^demo-desc-2]: As [Alberto González Palomo](https://matracas.org/) pointed out [on Hacker News](https://news.ycombinator.com/item?id=24064902), when Douglas Engelbart detailed the technical hurdles facing *The Mother of All Demos*, he concluded &ldquo;[it worked, and the main reason it worked is because Bill English is a genius](https://www.youtube.com/watch?v=sG3PWet8fDk&t=20m55s).&rdquo; Engelbart describes the challenges of the demo's computer video display in that talk, &ldquo;we leased two microwave lines, up from our laboratory at SRI - up in Menlo Park - so it’s roughly 30 miles.
+And it took two dish antennas on the roof there, four of them on a truck up on SkyLine, and two on the roof of the conference center.&rdquo; (ACM Conference on the History of Personal Workstations, January 9, 1986.)

 <figure class="iframe-wrapper">
 <iframe width="853" height="480" src="https://www.youtube.com/embed/qI8r8D46JOY" frameborder="0" allowfullscreen></iframe>